YBushi/SEP-Assingment1/README.md

 Tomas: I have added the jacoco plugin into the pom.xml file and executed the previously mentioned command to generate coverage reports.
 I have created my own coverage tool for two functions which showed me which branches weren't covered by the existing tests.
 I have created new test cases which improved the branch coverage for those functions.
 Lastly, I have created the new coverage reports after we merged all of our development branches that contained new test cases, which improved our overall branch coverage.

 Nikola: I have used the jacoco command from the plugin to generate coverage reports and check the files where I chose the functions to instrument.
 I informed my teammates on the functions and files I chose so that we don't pick the same by coincidence.
 Then I instrumented both functions with my own coverage tool, then I got to see which branches were covered and which weren't by the existing tests.
 So right after that I went on to create new tests to cover the branches which weren't covered.
 With this approach I managed to get the branch coverage in both functions to be above 80%.
 While I was working on my branch "nikola-development" I was comitting frequentely.
 Lastly, when all my work was finished I created a pull request that was reviewed by my teammates and was then merged into the master branch.

+Luis: I used jacoco to help me track the functions that were not tested/low branch coverage and found that the equals function for sume auth20 were not tested.
+Therefore I wrote tests for both the Polar and FitBit API.
+I managed to get a 100% hit on the branch that I covered.
+I also quickly reviewed some of my teammates coverage tests and results.